 However, to have a week’s winter or summer holiday in school time, because the cost is cheaper during term time, does not constitute an exceptional circumstance and permission will not be granted.

-A birthday celebration does not constitute an 'exceptional circumstance' and permisison will not be granted.
+A birthday celebration (pupil or family member) does not constitute an 'exceptional circumstance' and permisison will not be granted.

 Unless a request meets one of the above criteria it will not be considered for authorisation.